oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - **User-Transferred Authorization Data Pattern:** In the third pattern, the OAuth client on the Consumption Device triggers the authorization request via a backchannel with the Authorization Server.
 Authorization data (e.g., a 6-digit authorization code) is displayed on the Authorization Device, which the user transfers to Consumption Device (e.g., by manually entering it).
 For example, the user may attempt to access data in an enterprise application and receive a 6-digit authorization code on their Authorization Device (e.g., mobile phone) that they enter on Consumption Device.
 Note: The use of a 6-digit code is illustrative and reflects common practice at the time of writing.
 Code length may vary based on usability and risk considerations, and specifying the appropriate length is out of scope for this document.

 ### User-Transferred Session Data Pattern {#utsdp}
 The Device Authorization Grant ({{RFC8628}}) is an example of a cross-device flow that relies on the user copying information from the Consumption Device to the Authorization Device by either entering data manually or scanning a QR code.
-The figure below shows a typical example of this flow:
+Figure {{fig-device-authz-flow}} shows a typical example of this flow:

 ~~~ ascii-art